akeneo/pim-api-docs/content/guides/erp-connection/step1-who-is-your-connector-for.md

 ### Peter and/or Filips' needs

-Peter and/or Filips needs a easy way to install, configure and maintain your connector.
+Peter and/or Filips need an easy way to install, configure and maintain your connector.

 So they need: